habedi/hsdlib/README.md

 ---

-Hsdlib is a C library that provides hardware-accelerated implementations of popular distance metrics and similarity measures like Euclidean and cosine distances, and dot product and Jacquard similarities for high-dimensional data.
+Hsdlib is a C library that provides hardware-accelerated implementations of popular distance metrics and similarity measures for high-dimensional data.
 It automatically selects and uses the best implementation based on the available CPU features for maximizing performance.